Eris: Measuring discord among multidimensional data sources: Evaluation

 Fig.~\ref{fig:errorsPerRegion} shows the evolution of the discordance since 2020W26 until the last week being considered.
 We can appreciate that during the first weeks reporting regional data, countries adjusted and eventually improved their COVID-19 surveillance mechanisms.
 However, all of them except UK are too sensitive to the increase of cases and their concordancy with real deaths is clearly affected by the arrival of the second wave after summer and the third one at the end of the year (we can clearly appreciate the two peaks in the five other countries).
-Unfortunately the UK data reporting to Eurostats stopped on December 31, 2021 due to Brexit, so we cannot see from the Eurostats data whether the UK's error remained low during the rest of the infection wave in early 2021.
+Unfortunately the UK data reporting to Eurostats stopped on December 31, 2020 due to Brexit, so we cannot see from the Eurostats data whether the UK's error remained low during the rest of the infection wave in early 2021.

-Finally, Fig.~\ref{fig:errorsPerCountry} shows the clearer but less computationally challenging evolution of discordancy without considering regionally reported data (the small pointer in the horizontal axis indicates the alignment of both charts).
-We can see a clear pick of discordancy during the first wave that eventually improves, just to be more or less affected again by the second and third waves depending on the country.
+Finally, Fig.~\ref{fig:errorsPerCountry} shows the clearer but less computationally challenging evolution of discordancy without considering regionally reported data (the small pointer in the horizontal axis indicates the horizontal coincidence of both charts).
+We can see a clear peak of discordancy during the first wave that eventually improves, just to be more or less affected again by the second and third waves depending on the country.
 As a derived calculation of the observed discordancy, we can take the Pearson correlation coefficient between those and the running average of the number of cases (i.e., DE: 36\%; ES: 80\%; IT: 50\%; NL: 73\%; SE: 23\%; UK: 93\%).
-Thus, we can observe that in the case of ES, NL and UK, more than 70\% of variation in the discordancy can be explained by changes in the number of cases. \albertoAddressed{R1:"The case study does not show what to do with the results.
-Apparently, some discrepancies are to be seen.
-However the authors do not showcase how their solution is useful in dealing with the discrepancies."} \albertoAddressed{R1:"The experiments do not showcase the utility of the proposed technique.
-I would have liked to see how the proposed discord measure is better than other forms of distance metrics."} \albertoAddressed{R2:"Although the authors have claimed to measure discordance in this work (line 480, 2nd column), the experiments do not reflect that properly.
-They have put more effort on runtime analysis whereas that is not the main focus.
-There should be some experiments on how their approach is better from previous approaches for measuring discordance efficiently and precisely."} \albertoAddressed{R2:"Many distance metrics are highly relevant.
-For example, edit distance, Jaccard are a few of them.
-In addition to distance metrics, vector space model that is used in IR to compare documents is also highly relevant.
-Not only the rigorous discussion addressing conceptual difference of the proposed solution is needed, but even more the extensive experimental evaluation section having at least several datasets, each of different scale and heterogeneity."}
+Thus, we can observe that in the case of ES, NL and UK, more than 70\% of variation in the discordancy can be explained by changes in the number of cases.